sara2910/stopwatch/README.md

 - Timer implemented using PyQt5’s `QTimer` class with 10 millisecond intervals
 - Laps stored in a list and displayed in a read-only text box
 - Saving laps allows easy review and analysis outside the app

+## License

+This project is open-source and free to use for educational purposes.